ZiglaCity/currency-converter-app/README.md

 DESCRIPTION

-This is a desktop application for converting all sorts of currencies with an inbuilt calculator.
+This is a desktop application for converting all sorts of currencies and with an inbuilt calculator.

 TOOLS USED

 Built fuilly in python using tkinter for the UI.
 And extracting exchange rates from an API

 FEATURES